denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ### g10577

 For g10577, homologous proteins were selected based on >70% query cover and >40% percentage identity to the reference protein sequence.
+You should create a fasta file called `g10577_homologs.fasta` to store all homologs.

 To identify g10577 homologs in other plant species we followed the steps below: